swift-libp2p/swift-peer-id/README.md

 /// Exports our PeerID as a JSON string PeerID.toJSONString(includingPrivateKey:Bool = false) throws -> String?

+/// Exports our PeerID as a PEM String PeerID.exportKeyPair(as: PeerID.ExportType) throws -> String

 /// Signing and Verifying
 // Signs data using this PeerID's private key.
 This signature can then be verified by a remote peer using this PeerID's public key